ramibelgacem/Orbata-WIP/README.md

 # Selframe
-A Python MicroFramework For Noob Learners
+A Python Web Framework For Noob Learners